-The Company accounts for its investment in joint venture (See Note 8) using the equity method of accounting.
+The Company accounts for its investment in joint venture (See Note 7) using the equity method of accounting.
 Under the equity method, the Company records its pro-rata share of joint venture income or losses and adjusts the basis of its investment accordingly.
+At March 31, 2008, the Company has no equity in joint venture.